 Who can get a Protection Order?

-- Protection orders are designed for people who are experiencing family abuse.
+- Protection orders are designed for people who are experiencing stalking or family abuse.
 Family abuse is any act of violence, force, or threat, including any forceful detention, which results in physical injury or places one in reasonable apprehension of serious bodily injury and is committed by a family or household member.

 - If you are related or married to/divorced, living together in the last 12 months or have children in common with the abuser, you are eligible to apply for a protection order in the Juvenile and Domestic Relations Court.